-No one wants to end up in a situation where they’re being falsely accused of a crime, particularly if that crime is something as serious as possession of child pornography.
+No one wants to end up in a situation in which they’re being falsely accused of a crime, particularly if that crime is something as serious as possession of child pornography.
 Unfortunately, it can be easier than you might expect for these images to infiltrate an electronic device without your knowing about it or intending to possess them.
 How exactly can something like this happen?

 Accidental Downloading or Viewing